Eyes are the windows to the soul. Lips are always getting kissed. And we can’t stop talking about the heart. But feet?

 Feet are the unsung heroes of the body, carrying us 8,000 to 10,000 steps each day and 100,000 miles over the course of a lifetime (that’s approximately four times around the world!)

-Feet might not be the most glamorous body part (in all fairness, we’ve never met a pair of stinky eyes), but a little research reveals that our pedal pushers are incredibly interesting–and sometimes downright strange.
+Feet might not be the most glamorous body part, but a little research reveals that our pedal pushers are incredibly interesting–and sometimes downright strange.

 1. Toes Sometimes Surgically Replace Lost Thumbs

 Did you know that if you ever lose your thumb, you could have it replaced with your big toe?
 While it might sound bizarre, the surgery is fairly common–and successful.
 The transplanted big toe, known as a “thoe” once it’s attached to the hand, allows people to regain all the benefits of the lost thumb, including opening doorknobs, holding a pencil (and plenty of other objects) and eating many types of food.